a-dossari/Robot-Control-Panel-for-Android-phones/README.md

-# Create robot control panel.
+# Create robot control panel application.

 I created a web page in HTML format containing a control panel (controller) for the robot, then I created a mobile application linked to the web page to control the robot using the phone.